 As a property investor, you want to do everything in your power to keep your investment afloat to turn out a profit.
-Planning is essential when it comes to investing in property successfully.
+Planning is essential when it comes to investing in property successfully, knowing if you can afford an investment property in the first place is one of the initial steps.
 However, there is one investor's nightmare that can impact your finances.
 Having a vacant property is one of those cons that come with owning property.
 Here are 3 handy tips when it comes to reducing this risk.

 Is your rent realistic?